 A mouth ulcer is the loss or erosion of part of the delicate tissue that lines the inside of the mouth (mucous membrane).

-In most cases, mouth ulcers are harmless and resolve by themselves in a few days without the need for treatment.
+In most cases, mouth ulcers are harmless and resolve by themselves within 10 to 14 days without the need for treatment.